 Telling the Story of Hip-Hop

-Queens Public Library has embarked on a mission to recognize and promote the positive evolution within the hip-hop community.
-We provide Queens Public Library customers programming that will enhance their knowledge of the worldwide music movement and cultural phenomenon.
-This will reflect the important role Queens’s communities played in hip-hop's ascension from a local art form to an internationally recognized movement.
+Queens Public Library has embarked on a mission to recognize and promote the growth of the hip-hop community.
+We provide Queens Public Library customers with programming that enhances their knowledge of the worldwide music movement and cultural phenomenon.
+This reflects the important role Queens communities played in hip-hop's ascension from a local art form to an internationally recognized movement.
 While providing programs that promote the overall mission, Queens Public Library also collects and displays artifacts such as pictures, periodicals, audio tapes, video tapes, writings, news articles, flyers, and oral histories from people involved with the music from the origins of the genre, up until present day.